various/YYInfiniteScrollView/README.md

 Overview
 --------
 YYInfiniteScrollView is a subclass of UIView.
 It contains an endlessly scrollable UIScrollView, and you can click the subview on the scrollview.
-Some of the function get inspiration from InfinitePagingView.
+Some of the function get inspiration from https://github.com/caesarcat/InfinitePagingView.

 Features